-Here’s an overview of the major cities and towns that mainly service Grand Canyon travelers, with a little bit about what it’s like to stay in each place, plus roughly how far they are from the Grand Canyon and its many natural wonders.
+Here’s an overview of the hotels in major cities and towns that mainly service Grand Canyon travelers, with a little bit about what it’s like to stay in each place, plus roughly how far they are from the Grand Canyon and its many natural wonders.

 Grand Canyon Village is your closest option, as it’s actually located within the National Park itself.
 All of the hotels and other options are operated by Xanterra, a company that contracts with many National Parks.
 You’ll find that it’s most difficult to get reservations here, with many options booking up months or even a year in advance.
 Dining can also be a challenge, with certain popular restaurants being booked up to six months in advance.
 That said, the lodgings here are all beautiful, comfortable, and unique.
 It’s an unbeatable place to stay if you have the means and is well worth the cost.